This is the comprehensive introduction to B2B SEO—so you might want to read this one over lunch. Here’s the executive summary:

 If you’re responsible for writing an SEO strategy for your B2B company, where do you start?
 Here’s a step-by-step formula for writing an SEO strategy that wins traffic in your market.
 (And yes, we do this for our clients—so if you want a hand, we should talk.)

-3. How will we convince search engines that we’re satisfying them?
+- How will we convince the algorithms that we’re satisfying our people?

 The entire SEO industry is built around answering these questions.
-So we won’t answer them all in-depth here.
-Instead, let’s take a high-level tour through all three, with some specific dos and don’ts to keep in mind in the B2B space.
+We’re going to take a high-level tour through all three, with some specific dos and don’ts to keep in mind in the B2B space, but first we need to address something that you need to do before building your SEO strategy.

-SEO starts with understanding what people in your market are typing into Google and other search engines.
-You can rank for all kinds of keywords—but if nobody’s searching for them, they’re not going to do you any good.
+SEO starts with understanding what people in your market are typing (or speaking) into Google and other search engines—these are called keywords (or “queries,” or “search terms”).
+B2B You can rank for all kinds of keywords—but if nobody’s searching for them, they’re not going to do you any good.

-A few quick notes before we jump into this:
+A few quick notes before we jump into the basics of B2B keyword research:

-2. You will need a paid keyword tool.
+- You will need a paid keyword tool.
 We’ll look at some free tricks for finding ideas, but if you want to do real research, expect to pay for the right tools.
-Ahrefs, SEMrush, and Moz are popular tools to use—I tend to rely on Ahrefs for the best data and SEMrush for speed.
+Ahrefs, SEMrush, and Moz are popular tools to use—I rely on Ahrefs.

 Determine which keywords you already rank for